oktadev/okta-blog/_source/_posts/2021-07-20-rails-guide-securing-api.md

 {% img blog/rails-securing-api/image1.png alt:"" width:"800" %}{: .center-image }

-Now let’s install the JWT gem.
+Now let's install the JWT gem.
 Open your gemfile and add this one line:

 ```ruby
 gem 'jwt'